 Where To Stay In Sedona, AZ

 After you make note of these popular things to do in Sedona, we encourage you to start planning your getaway.
-There are two Select Registry properties in the area that will ensure you have a memorable stay!
+There is a Select Registry property in the area that will ensure you have a memorable stay!

 - Canyon Villa Bed & Breakfast Inn of Sedona will allow you to experience the incredible beauty of the Red Rocks right from your bed, patio or deck.
 Known as the Inn with the Million Dollar Views, it has a AAA 4-Diamond rating.